from (Lynch & Park, 2017):

 the postures in the upper panel are lefty solutions (elbow-up and elbow-down), while those in the lower panel are righty solutions (elbow-up and elbow-down).

-Denoting the component of the right-hand side of Equation (6.2) by , the wrist joint angles can be determined as the solution to
+Denoting the rotation matrix component of the right-hand side of Equation (LP6.2) by

 Stanford-Type Arms